Codecademy/component-test-setup/README.md

 });
 ```

-- It is also setup to understand which of the required props have already been passed and which ones have not, allowing you to bypass sending anything at all into the `render*` method if you've already passed everything it needs:
+- It is also set up to understand which of the required props have already been passed and which ones have not, allowing you to bypass sending anything at all into the `render*` method if you've already passed everything it needs:

 ```ts
 type MyComponentProps = {